-American Psychiatric Publishing (APP), is eager to consider proposals for new books in its publications program.
-Although APP will consider completed manuscripts for publication, we prefer submissions at the proposal stage so that we can help authors in the development of their books.
+American Psychiatric Association Publishing, is eager to consider proposals for new books in its publications program.
+Although APA Publishing will consider completed manuscripts for publication, we prefer submissions at the proposal stage so that we can help authors in the development of their books.

 To receive full consideration, prospective authors must submit:

 - Completed Author Questionnaire (in PDF or Word format)

 - A detailed outline or table of contents

 - A curriculum vitae